 Following a number of iterations of the GMMP and review by DWER and DCCEEW, a second independent review was undertaken of the GMMP and the initial peer review recommendations and observations.
-The review noted that the updated GMMP had adequately addressed the peer review recommendations, and also provided additional observations.
+The review noted that the updated GMMP had adequately addressed the peer review recommendations and also provided additional observations.

-This Revision O represents cumulative updates across bore installation, baseline data gathering and supporting technical studies including updated modelling.
-Table 5-6 provides direct responses to observations and recommendations from these peer reviews.
+This Revision P represents cumulative updates across bore installation, baseline data gathering and supporting technical studies including updated modelling.